daviskia/BIXIbikesADA/paths.md

 Our analyses therefore do not allow us to show a correlation between the popularity and the bike-friendliness of a trip.
 This is understandable because the motivation to take a bike does not mainly depend on the existence of a cycle path between two stations but more on the immediate proximity of a station to the place where one wishes to go.

 To really study if there is an increase, it seems more interesting to look at the difference in popularity of a trip before and after the construction of a bicycle path.
 Unfortunately, we did not have construction date data for each bike path.
-Knowing the popularity of a ride before building a bike lane would indeed allow to compare a difference in popularity really related to the new bike lane.
+Knowing the popularity of a ride before building a bike lane would indeed allow us to compare a difference in popularity that's truly related to the new bike lane.
 This would allow us to get rid of the confusing factor of the location of the trip, which plays the biggest role on the popularity of trips.